XinyuanWangCS/LatentKMeansPrototypeSelection/README.md

 ![alt text](images/image5.png)

 It can be observed in Figure1 that the latent KMeans clustering using MNIST embedder method (LK-M) beats or matches all other methods with nearly 100\% accuracy across all experimented $M$ values.
 Latent Random Selection with MNIST (LR-M) also outperforms random selection and KMeans baseline when $M>10$.
 Both of them demonstrate the superiority of the proposed method.
 In general, larger $M$ yields better classification performance.
 All the methods have a relatively decent performance when $M>=1000$, but when $M=10$ or $100$, their performance drops significantly, except for LK-M remaining at 99\% accuracy.
 The highly variable data distribution makes it difficult for random selection method to coincidentally pick the good representatives.
 However, the centering effect of KMeans methods can mitigate this problem, which explains they outperforms random selection methods when $M$ is small.
-Figure~\ref{fig:image1}~\ref{fig:image2}~\ref{fig:image3} are the t-SNE~\cite{van2008visualizing} visualizations of the original data, latent data using ImageNet1k embedder and latent data using MNIST embedder.
+Figure2, 3, 4 are the t-SNE visualizations of the original data, latent data using ImageNet1k embedder and latent data using MNIST embedder.
 We can see that after the projection using the MNIST embedder, the number of outliers significantly reduces and the boundaries between different classes are more clearer than the other two.
 This explains the advantage of using a meaningful latent space, which leads to a better classifier at last.
 Besides the classification performance, since the embedded data's dimension is reduced to 512, so the proposed method also needs 24\% less computation than the baseline, leading to a faster classifier.

 ![alt text](images/image1.png)
 ![alt text](images/image2.png)